Nadi-System/nadi-system/paper.md

 Where, $x_i, y_i$ are values of $x,y$ on node $i$ and, $I_i$ is the set of input nodes for node $i$.

 @atreyaEstimatingInfluenceWater2024 demonstrates a complex task like river routing model using the network structure.
-For more examples of the up to date codes refer to the [Nadi Book](https://nadi-system.github.io/).
+For more concepts and up to date syntax, refer to the Nadi Book [@nadi-book-070].

 # Extensibility
 Nadi Task system supports two types of plugins for extending the use cases.